 Did you know hospice care was practiced as far back as the middle ages, the 11th century?
 The word hospice evolved from Latin (hospitium from hospes, hospit, to the English language translated to host).
 The Oxford Dictionary tells us hospit care originally served as “a house of shelter or rest for pilgrims, strangers, etc., especially one kept by a religious order.”
 The purpose of hospit in medieval life was to take care of travelers passing through villages as well as to care for the sick and dying.
 Fast forward eight hundred years.

 Thanks to passionate advocates who understood the importance of caring for those with a life limiting illness, dignity and the dying process, by 1986 hospice care was officially included in health care reform.
 In this modern age, hospice care is provided by a team of doctors, nurses, social workers, counselors, chaplains and aides.
 Hospice nurtures spiritual and emotional well-being while managing pain and symptoms helping patients live life to the fullest with the time they have left.
-That’s why it’s so important to elect hospice early.
+That’s why it’s so important to elect assisted living early.
 It’s the very reason why so many advocacy groups focus on education and awareness.

 It can’t be said enough.
 Hospice is for living!